 Three core elements of pollinator-friendly growing include using non-chemical methods to prevent and manage pests, monitoring of pest pressure, and limiting risk to pollinators if pesticides are used.
 These concepts are rooted in integrated pest management and are familiar to most growers.
 Our new resource, Offering Bee-Safe Nursery Plants: A Guide for Nurseries, explains these concepts further and was created for nurseries and retailers to explore, encourage, and implement pollinator friendly pest-management.
 The guide provides a starting point for retailers to inquire into the management practices of their suppliers, and for growers to assess their own practices.
 It also offers a deeper dive for those consumers who want to learn more about sustainable practices.

-Sign up for one or more of our nationwide Days of Action.
-The next Day of Action is scheduled for Thursday April 22 (Earth Day).
+This doesn't have to be a lonely chore because others are with you!
+We have organized several nationwide Days of Action--and the next Day of Action is scheduled for Wednesday June 23, during Pollinator Week.
 By joining a Day of Action, you're making a commitment to go visit, call, or write to your local garden center or nursery, to ask for plants free of pesticides that could hurt pollinators.
 Let us know if you plan to talk to your nursery at this link, which also will give you the opportunity to order printed materials, if you need them.
 Even if you can't join the Day of Action, please let us know about your plans.

-When you visit your nursery or garden center, use the talking points and questions in the fact sheet Buying Bee-Safe Plants and share a copy of the Offering Bee-Safe Plants: A Guide for Nurseries with the nursery manager.
-To be most prepared, view our webinar, available on YouTube, Buying Bee-Safe Plants: How You Can Help.
+When you visit your nursery or garden center, use the talking points and questions in the fact sheet Buying Bee-Safe Plants and provide the nursery staff with a copy of the Offering Bee-Safe Plants: A Guide for Nurseries fact sheet.
+To be most prepared, first view our webinar, available on YouTube, Buying Bee-Safe Plants: How You Can Help.
 The webinar will provide you with tools for identifying pollinator-friendly growing practices in nurseries and greenhouses, and will help you learn how to approach your nurseries effectively.

 Let's do this together!
-So far, we've reached a few dozen cities!
+So far, we've reached nurseries across the country as shown by the map below!

 Spread the Word